Treatment for recurrent ovarian cancer

 • it may improve your quality of life, because if the cancer comes back again over the course of time, you'll spend less time having treatment and dealing with the side effects.

-It’s also okay to start treatment as soon as it’s been confirmed that the cancer has come back.
+It’s also OK to start treatment as soon as it’s been confirmed that the cancer has come back.
 It’s important for you to talk with your clinical nurse specialist (CNS) or oncologist about what you want to do, as you may have a particular reason for wanting to start treatment as soon as possible.

 Once you begin treatment, it’s most likely that a CA125 blood test will be used to measure and track your response to the treatment, unless you’re someone whose CA125 level has never risen outside the normal range.
 CT scans and ultrasounds may also be used to assess how well you’re responding to treatment.
 Your CNS or oncologist will be able to explain your treatment plan in more detail.